Singen (Remchingen): Geography

 Singen is the northernmost district of Remchingen, its settlement area lies predominantly on the right side of the Pfinz running north-northwest there, which is joined by the Kämpfelbach from the east in the area of the village.
 There is a weir and a water mill on the river.
 The district's territory extends far to the southwest across the Pfinz and includes the large forest Buchwald and even further to the north-northeast into the forest Hegenach.

 Singen borders in the south on the settlement area of Wilferdingen, which lies for the most part beyond the Pfinztal railroad, which runs from the Kämpfelbachtal into the lower Pfinztal.
 The Bundesstraße 10 on the left bank of the Pfin River connects Singen with Pforzheim in the southeast and Karlsruhe in the northwest.
 The town lies on the Bertha Benz Memorial Route.

 Singen borders the communities of Pfinztal to the northwest, Königsbach-Stein to the east, Nöttingen and Karlsbad to the southwest.

 History

+Singen was first mentioned in a document in 769.

+In 1792, Margrave Karl Friedrich granted Singen permission to build its own school, which opened two years later, in 1794.
+Building materials from the demolished church in Remchingen were used in its construction.
+The schoolhouse was expanded in 1877, with the addition of a teacher's apartment and an extra classroom.
+As the number of students continued to rise, a new school building was erected in 1907.
+After the opening of the Bergschule in 1969, the old schoolhouse was repurposed.
+In 1972, the Singen town hall moved into the building.
+Today, the Remchingen town hall is located at San Biagio Square in Wilferdingen.

 Singen merged with Wilferdingen on January 1, 1973, to form the municipality of Remchingen.
 The Enzkreis in its current form also came into being on this day.